Affiliate links on Android Authority may earn us a commission. Learn more.

 What is bypass charging?

 But of course, your phone still has a battery.
 So when the bypass charging feature is not in use, your phone seamlessly transitions back into its regular usage pattern, running off the battery.
-This way, you get all the benefits of having a battery while also taking advantage of not needlessly burdening your battery when avoidable.
+This way, you get all the benefits of having a battery while taking advantage of not needlessly burdening your battery when avoidable.

-If your phone does not have the bypass charging feature, then all power will route to the battery first before other phone components can access it.
+If your phone does not have the bypass charging feature, all power will route to the battery first before other phone components can access it.

 What are the benefits of bypass charging?

-Bypass charging has few benefits, especially if you are a gamer or someone who uses their phone mindlessly while staying glued to the wall.
+Bypass charging has few benefits, especially if you are a gamer or someone who uses their phone mindlessly while glued to the wall.

 Bypass charging eliminates the heat from charging your device, as your device isn't being charged in the first place.